Pawan Kumar (footballer, born 1990)

-Pawan Kumar (born 1 July 1990) is an Indian professional footballer who plays as a goalkeeper for East Bengal in the Indian Super League.
+Pawan Kumar (born 1 July 1990) is an Indian professional footballer who plays as a goalkeeper for I-League club Delhi.

 Career

 Youth and early career

 Born in Gurdaspur, Punjab, Kumar has played with several I-League clubs like JCT, Air India, and Salgaocar.
 While with JCT, Kumar led the side to the 2010 Durand Cup final where his side lost 1–0 to Chirag United at the Ambedkar Stadium.
 Also while with the club, Kumar was one of five players sent to England to train with the Wolverhampton Wanderers Academy for a week as part of a partnership Wolves had with JCT.
 Then, for the 2011–2012 season, after JCT disbanded, Kumar played with Air India, another I-League, side for the season.

 Then, for the 2012–13 season, Kumar played with Salgaocar where he found himself as the #2 behind Karanjit Singh.
 Kumar only played in one match while with the club against Sporting Goa on 20 March 2013 in which he came on as a 63rd-minute substitute after Karanjit Singh was red carded; Salgaocar lost the match 1–3.